The Best Florida Homeowners Insurance Companies

-Florida has the highest annual premiums for homeowners insurance in the country — on average, $2,055 per year for an HO-3 policy, compared to the nationwide average of $1,132.
+Florida’s annual premiums for homeowners insurance are on the higher side — on average $1,993 per year for an HO-3 policy, compared to the nationwide average of $1,173.
 That said, how much you’ll pay can vary a lot depending on your home’s size, your assets, and your address.
 Use our tool to find your best rates:

 Enter your ZIP code to see the best rates in your area:

 Florida has some of the highest insurance rates in the country, and for good reason.
 Of the ten most devastating hurricanes in the United States, seven hit Florida — and six occurred in 2004 and 2005.
 The state is still dealing with the aftermath of 2017’s Hurricane Irma, which caused so much damage that one insurer recruited and trained real estate agents to help them handle the flood of insurance claims.